Skip to main content

 The intention behind this series is to inspire imagination and foster dialogue about the potential transformations of various places under different circumstances.
 These renderings do not depict real projects, but encourage viewers to engage in thoughtful exploration of urban planning concepts and possibilities.

-The #ImagineThis Series was presented to the Policy Board on December 16, 2024.
+The #ImagineThis Series was first presented to the Policy Board on December 16, 2024.

 Use the swiper tool on the images below to see the before and after renderings of different locations on Oahu!